-From commercial and technical perspective there are 5 generally recognized classifications of e-Commerce.
-These are business-to-business (B2B), business-to-consumer (B2C), business-to-government and government-to-business (B2G/G2B), Consumer to Government (C2G).
+From commercial and technical perspective there are 5 generally recognized classifications of e-commerce.
+These are business-to-business (B2B), business-to-consumer (B2C), business-to-government and government-to-business (B2G/G2B).

 - i.
-B2B is e-Commerce between businesses such as between a manufacturer and a wholesaler, or between a wholesaler and a retailer.
-This is the exchange of products, services, or information between businesses rather than between businesses and consumers. - ii.
-B2C is e-Commerce entails businesses selling to the general public, typically through catalogues that make use of shopping cart software. - iii.
-B2G/G2B e-Commerce is generally defined as e-Commerce between companies and the public sector.
-It refers to the use of internet for public procurement, licensing procedures, and other government related operations. - iv.
-C2Cis a type of trade relations where both sellers and buyers are consumer and it mostly happens through online auction or trade website, e-Commerce between the consumers has started picking up with the popularity of shared economy concept. - v.
-C2G Consumer paying to Governments for taxes, utilities and other service
+B2B is e-commerce between businesses such as between a manufacturer and a wholesaler, or between a wholesaler and a retailer.
+This is the exchange of products, services, or information between businesses rather than between businesses and consumers.8 - ii.
+B2C is e-commerce entails businesses selling to the general public, typically through catalogues that make use of shopping cart software.9 - iii.
+B2G/G2B commerce is generally defined as e-commerce between companies and the public sector.
+It refers to the use of internet for public procurement, licensing procedures, and other government related operations.10 - iv.
+C2Cis a type of trade relations where both sellers and buyers are consumer and it mostly happens through online auction or trade website, e commerce between the consumers has started picking up with the popularity of shared economy concept.

-&lt;sup>8e-Commerce in developing countries - Opportunities and challenges for small and medium-sized enterprises, World Trade Organization, Geneva 2013
+7State of Economy, Annual Report 2017-18, Chapter 7 Digitization of Services in Pakistan, State Bank of Pakistan 8e-commerce in developing countries - Opportunities and challenges for small and medium-sized enterprises, World Trade Organization, Geneva 2013